 Congratulations on visiting our blog.
 You just won a free ticket to being the best essay writer.

 Our article on how to write a 5-paragraph essay will help you scale the academic heights.
-However, if you feel that you need academic writing help, our professional essay writers are always on standby to help.
+However, if you need academic writing help, our professional essay writers are always on standby to help.

-That said, our essay writing service handles all essays including persuasive essays, compare and contrast essays, classification essays, or analytical essays.
-All these, are types of 5-paragraph essays.
+Our essay writing service handles all essays, including persuasive essays, compare and contrast essays, classification essays, and analytical essays.